fingerskier/manthra/README.md

 # Manthra

+First do it, then do it right, then do it better.
+  Addy Osmani

 Morality is doing what's right in spite of what you're told.
 Obedience is doing what you're told in spite of what's right.